 - Step 2: The images obtained are integrated by advanced software that will produce a virtual 3D model.
-This model is used to design a functional restoration with an excellent esthetic finish.
+This model is used to design a functional restoration with an excellent aesthetic finish.

 It should be noted that in addition to being obtained in a few minutes, this design is more accurate than the one obtained when a crown is made with the traditional procedure.
 And once finished, it is sent to the manufacturing machine that is in the same dental office.

-- Step 3: Based on the submitted design, the CEREC fabrication unit will create the dental crown.
-To do this, a ceramic block (very similar in color to the patient's teeth) is placed in a 3D milling machine that will sculpt it.
+- Step 3: Based on the submitted design, the CEREC crown fabrication unit will create the dental crown.
+To do this, a ceramic block (very similar in colour to the patient's teeth) is placed in a 3D milling machine that will sculpt it.
 This process usually takes about 20 minutes.

 Advantages of the CEREC system

-· High esthetics: Same day crowns offer a better finish than many traditional metal-ceramic restorations.
-They are designed to resemble the tooth involved as closely as possible, both in shape and color, and easily adapt to the natural appearance of the teeth.
+· High aesthetics: Same day crowns offer a better finish than many traditional metal-ceramic restorations.
+The cerec crowns are designed to resemble the tooth involved as closely as possible, both in shape and colour, and easily adapt to the natural appearance of the teeth.

-· Speed: It is no secret that dental esthetics is very important, and when the teeth that are compromised are the front teeth this can generate problems and insecurities in the patient.
+· Speed: It is no secret that dental aesthetics is very important, and when the teeth that are compromised are the front teeth this can generate problems and insecurities in the patient.